sandialabs/Prove-It/readme.txt

 may be invoked indirectly via convenience methods or automation (methods that are automatically invoked when attempting to prove something or as side-effects when something is proven).
-Theorem proofs and their axiom/ theorem dependencies are stored a kind of database (filesystem based).
+Theorem proofs and their axiom/ theorem dependencies are stored in a kind of database (filesystem based).
 This database is used to prevent circular logic.
 It also allows users to track axioms and unproven theorems required by any particular proof.
 Convenience methods and automation tools may be added which utilize new theorems and aid